ScarletRedJoker/Nebula-Command/docs/deploy/CLOUDFLARE_TUNNEL.md

 ### Tunnel not connecting

-1. Check credentials file exists and has correct tunnel ID
+1. Verify token is correctly set in `.env`: `grep CLOUDFLARE .env`
-2. Verify DNS is routed: `cloudflared tunnel route dns homelab-tunnel plex.evindrake.net`
+2. Check DNS is routed: `cloudflared tunnel route dns homelab-tunnel plex.evindrake.net`
 3. Check Cloudflare dashboard: Zero Trust → Tunnels

 ### Service not reachable

 1. Verify local service is running: `curl http://localhost:32400/identity`
+2. For token-based: Check public hostnames in Cloudflare dashboard
-2. Check ingress rules in config.yml
+3. For config-based: Check ingress rules in config.yml
-3. Review cloudflared logs for connection errors
+4. Review cloudflared logs for connection errors

+### Container exits immediately

+If the container exits with code 1:
+1. Ensure `CLOUDFLARE_TUNNEL_TOKEN` is set in `.env`
+2. Verify token is valid: `cloudflared tunnel token homelab-tunnel`
+3. Check logs: `docker logs cloudflared`

 ## Security Considerations

 - Cloudflare Access can add authentication to any tunnel endpoint
 - Consider enabling Access policies for sensitive services
 - Tunnel tokens should be treated as secrets (never commit to git)
+- The `config/cloudflared/credentials.json` file is gitignored

 ## Updating the Tunnel

+To add new services via Cloudflare dashboard (token-based):

+1. Go to Zero Trust → Tunnels → Your Tunnel → Configure
+2. Add new public hostname
+3. Restart: `docker compose restart cloudflared`

-To add new services:
+To add new services via config file:

 1. Edit `config/cloudflared/config.yml`
 2. Add new ingress rule